 Employees in our great city of Philadelphia deserve fair wages and fair treatment at their job.
-Too often, however, employers will look to cut costs via the wages of their employees, and that can especially come into play when it comes to overtime pay.
+Too often, however, employers will look to cut costs via the wages of their employees, and that’s especially come into play when it comes to overtime pay.

 It is illegal to retaliate against employees who speak up for their rights, so don’t be intimidated by your employer’s threats of retaliation.
 Our overtime attorneys recognize the hardships that go with wage theft and are prepared to help you fight for the pay you’ve rightfully earned.
 Contact us today to find out how one of our attorneys may be able to help.